smoores-dev/storyteller/docs/docs/development/backend/getting-started.md

 ### Development tools

+Before cloning the repo, be sure to install and configure [Git LFS](https://git-lfs.com/).
+If you've already cloned the repo, after you install Git LFS, make sure to run `git lfs pull` in the repo.
+This will pull the test fixtures from GitLab's Large File System storage, without which the tests will not run.

-In order to get started with the backend development, you'll need to have `ffmpeg`, `node.js` (v20.x), `yarn`, and `sqlite` installed.
+In order to get started with the backend development, you'll need to have `gcc`, `ffmpeg`, `node.js` (v20.x), `yarn`, and `sqlite` installed.
 You can either install these with your operating system's package manager, or you can use the Nix flake provided in this project (`nix develop .`), which includes all of